 Duplicating these increases in 2029 (without adjusting the DI allocation), would eliminate the Social Security Trust Fund depletion of the Reserve Fund, and fully fund the Social Security Trust Fund (OASI), altogether.

-All retirement nonprofits need to lobby Congress to pass these statutory changes, as applied to their respective statutes.
+All NARFE chapters in all states and National NARFE, should encourage Congress to pass these statutory changes, as applied to their respective statutes.